-In order to meet these requirements Trygd's policies and procedures are regularly updated.
-Risk management at Trygd is based on a number of policies, business procedures and risk assessments which are reviewed and must be approved by the Board of Directors annually.
+To meet these requirements Trygd's policies and procedures are regularly updated.
+Risk management at Trygd is based on several policies, business procedures and risk assessments which are reviewed and must be approved by the Board of Directors annually.

 The size of provisions for claims is based on individual assessments of the final costs of individual claims, supplemented with statistical analyses.